Stand up for the facts!

 "How dare he?" a woman in the ad says.
 "On (Josh) Stein’s watch, rapes in North Carolina are up 53%."

-The ad also implies that the attorney general is directly responsible for stopping crime, which is not the case.
+The ad also implies that the attorney general is directly responsible for stopping crime, which is not so.
 Attorneys general are primarily responsible for prosecuting state-level cases and issuing guidance to district attorneys.
 Attorneys general have very little control over law enforcement strategies at a local level.

 It’s not based on rape convictions, which have been proven in court.
 It’s not based on the rape rate, which compares rape reports to the state’s population.
 The claim is based on a total number of rapes reported over time — data that’s flawed because law enforcement agencies expanded their definition of what qualifies as rape while Stein was in office.